 Meralgia paresthetica is a condition that causes numbness on the front of the thigh.
 The causes include pregnancy, belts, and obesity.

-Meralgia paraesthetica is a nerve (neurological) condition that causes pain in the outer thigh.
-It is caused by compression of a nerve called the lateral cutaneous ...
+Meralgia paresthetica is a disorder characterized by tingling, numbness, and burning pain in the outer side of the thigh.
+The disorder is caused by compression of the ...